 Hey,that’s me!

 Zach Howarth is a dynamic percussionist, composer, and educator based in the Denver/Boulder area.
 Known for his ability to blend tradition and modernity in his playing and writing, Zach has made significant contributions to the jazz and contemporary improvisational music scenes.
-He has performed with Art Lande, Maria Schneider, Adam Benjamin, Mimi Fox, Kevin Sun, the Reno Philharmonic Orchestra, the Des Moines Metro Opera, and other artists and ensembles across the nation.
-Having studied with mentors such as Paul Romaine, Greg Hutchinson, and Ari Hoenig, and having been on 10+ recordings as a leader or sideman, Zach has contributed to multiple jazz, classical, alternative, metal, country, pop, and folk projects.
+He has performed and worked with Adam Benjamin, Peter Epstein, Mimi Fox, Phillip Golub, Art Lande, Kevin Sun, Yuma Uesaka, the Reno Philharmonic Orchestra, the Des Moines Metro Opera, and prestigious ensemble leaders such as Maria Schneider, Mark Scatterday, and Frank Ticheli.
+Having studied with mentors such as Paul Romaine, Greg Hutchinson, and Ari Hoenig, and having been on 15+ recordings as a leader or sideman, Zach has contributed to multiple jazz, classical, experimental, alternative, metal, country, pop, and folk projects.
 He currently teaches at the University of Colorado, Boulder as a Graduate Assistant Instructor, where he is working toward his DMA in Jazz Studies.

 Education and Mentorship